shopkeep/deis/docs/using_deis/manage_application.rst

     web.7 up 2013-12-03T00:30:11.010Z (dev-runtime-1)
     web.8 up 2013-12-03T00:30:11.027Z (dev-runtime-1)

-Scaling is managed by process types like ``web`` or ``worker`` defined in a `Procfile`_ in the root of your application repository.
+Scaling is managed by process types like :code:`web` or :code:`worker`, which are defined in a `Procfile`_ in the root of your application repository.

 .. note::

-    Docker applications can use the ``cmd`` process type to scale the default container command.
+    Dockerfile-based applications use the :code:`cmd` process type to scale the default container command.

 Administer the Application
 --------------------------

 Deis applications `use one-off processes for admin tasks`_ like database migrations and other commands that must run against the live application.

-Use ``deis run`` to execute commands on the deployed application.
+Use :code:`deis run` to execute commands on the deployed application.

 .. code-block:: console